Riverside Trust Attorney Explains Trustee Mismanagement of Estate

-Remember that trust mismanagement differs dramatically from a difference of opinion in dealing with trust assets; it’s not appropriate to take action against a trustee who is acting in accordance with his or her fiduciary duties in a way that simply differs from how you would like it done.
+Remember that trust mismanagement differs dramatically from a difference of opinion in dealing with trust assets; it’s not appropriate to take action against a trustee who is acting under his or her fiduciary duties in a way that simply differs from how you would like it done.

-If you suspect trustee mismanagement, it’s important that you document any instances similar to those above and bring them to the attention of an attorney qualified in estate law.
+If you suspect trustee mismanagement, you must document any instances similar to those above and bring them to the attention of an attorney qualified in estate law.

 As a beneficiary, you may be entitled to recover damages.

 A trustee’s mismanagement of assets is a serious breach of contract.
 If theft or negligence is involved, he or she may even be subject to criminal charges.